simonweniger/agentkit/docs/actions.md

 The action will be registered for every {ref}`transition` associated with the event.

-Callbacks by naming convention will be searched on the StateMachine and the model, using the patterns:
+Callbacks by naming convention will be searched on the Workflow and the model, using the patterns:

 - `before_<event>()`